-c.
-Check and describe all activities that the Lead Agency conducts, including the results of these activities, to identify and prevent agency errors.
+c) Check and describe all activities the Lead Agency conducts to identify and prevent agency errors.
 Include in the description how each activity assists in the identification and prevention of agency errors.

-[x] i.
-Share/match data from other programs (e.g., TANF program, Child and Adult Care Food Program, Food and Nutrition Service (FNS), Medicaid) or other databases (e.g., State Directory of New Hires, Social Security Administration, Public Assistance Reporting Information System (PARIS)).
-Describe the activities and the results of these activities: Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), Low Income Housing Energy Assistance Program (LIHEAP), Aid to the Aged, Blind, and Disabled (AABD) and Social Services for the Aged and Disabled (SSAD) as all of these programs share the same eligibility system.
+☑ i.
+Share/match data from other programs (e.g., TANF program, CACFP, FNS, Medicaid) or other databases (e.g., State Directory of New Hires, Social Security Administration (PARIS)).

+Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), Low Income Housing Energy Assistance Program (LIHEAP), Aid to the Aged, Blind, and Disabled (AABD) and Social Services for the Aged and Disabled (SSAD) as all of these programs share the same eligibility system.
 This allows the Child Care program to have access to data that may be shared with another program that is not shared with the Child Care program.
 This helps prevent agency errors because it can show information that may have been reported to another program that is a change that will benefit the recipient for the Child Care program.
 Nebraska also uses the PARIS system to determine other state benefits to ensure that applicants are not already receiving Child Care in another state or that recipients don't have cases in multiple states such as those who live on the borders to other states.
-Nebraska also receives interface information from Social Security Administration, Department of Labor, Child Support Enforcement, and Vital Statistic to help prevent agency errors to act on information that will benefit the recipient but may have not been directly reported to the program. [x] ii.
+Nebraska also receives interface information from Social Security Administration, Department of Labor, Child Support Enforcement, and Vital Statistic to help prevent agency errors to act on information that will benefit the recipient but may have not been directly reported to the program.

+☑ ii.
 Run system reports that flag errors (include types).

-Describe the activities and the results of these activities: Nebraska runs monthly reports through the eligibility system that flag cases for clients who are receiving transportation when they should not be eligible for it, co-payments that are being deducted from payments to the provider to make sure the co-payment has been deducted from the bill the provider submits to the Lead Agency, providers that have billed over 180 hours in one month to ensure they are billing the correct hours and providers that make an excess of \$250,000 per fiscal year.
-This allows monitoring and timely actions and/or corrections to be made. [x] iii.
-Review enrollment documents and attendance or billing records.
-Describe the activities and the results of these activities: CCDF Program Specialists and Resource Development staff will review billing and attendance records regularly to ensure program integrity.
+Nebraska runs monthly reports through the eligibility system that flag cases for clients who are receiving transportation when they should not be eligible for it, co-payments that are being deducted from payments to the provider to make sure the co-payment has been deducted from the bill the provider submits to the Lead Agency, providers that have billed over 180 hours in one month to ensure they are billing the correct hours and providers that make an excess of \$250,000 per fiscal year.
+This allows monitoring and timely actions and/or corrections to be made.

+iii.
+Review enrollment documents and attendance or billing records Describe the activities and the results of these activities:

+CCDF Program Specialists and Resource Development staff will review billing and attendance records regularly to ensure program integrity.
 For example, a monthly report is generated for all providers that bill over 180 hours.
 All claims that are submitted for that month over 180 hours are reviewed to ensure the provider is billing within the allowed hours.
 If the provider is not billing correctly then calendars will be requested for review.
 Once these calendars are received if the provider is overbilling they will receive an overpayment in the amount they overbilled.
 The provider will also be given additional training by the Resource Development worker on correct billing practices to ensure they are billing correctly in the future and a letter is sent to the provider certifying that they have received this training.
 If the provider continues to overbill for future months they further actions are taken at that time.